Television in Ukraine: The Kyiv TV and Radio Center and the birth of Ukrainian television

-The first official broadcast took place in Kyiv on 1 February 1939.
-It was 40 minutes long and showed the portrait of Sergo Ordzhonikidze.
-After World War II, on 6 November 1951, a Kyiv tele-centre made a debut with a live broadcast of the patriotic movie "The Great Glow".
-The next day the telecentre went on the air again celebrating the 34th anniversary of the October Revolution with a special live broadcast.
+On 6 November 1951, transmissions resumed when the Kyiv Television and Radio Center was opened with a live broadcast of the patriotic movie The Great Glow.
+The 6th of November has been officially recognized as the birthday of Ukrainian television.
+The next day the telecentre went on the air again celebrating the 34th anniversary of the October Revolution with a special live broadcast from central Kyiv, the first outdoor broadcasts in Ukrainian TV history.